Museum Advisory Board

 He now runs a small company Roseangle which provides consultancy and interim management services.
 It specialises in developing new roles for fixed, moveable and intellectual heritage assets.

-Consultant, Heritage and Museum Services
+Emma Chaplin, consultant, Heritage and Museum Services

 Emma is an experienced museum professional, having worked in curatorial and senior management roles in independent and local authority museums for over 20 years.

 Her area of expertise is in museum collections management and has managed her own successful museums and heritage consultancy business since 2009, working with clients across the UK, ranging from national organisations to volunteer run museums.
-Emma was formerly Keeper of Collections at the (then) Boat Museum in Ellesmere Port.
+Emma was formerly keeper of Collections at the (then) Boat Museum in Ellesmere Port.

-Chief Executive, Chatham Historic Dockyard Trust
+Bill Ferris, chief executive, Chatham Historic Dockyard Trust

 Trained as an accountant, Bill has had a varied career.
-He ran his own wholesale and retail bakery business in Devon for six years before moving into the heritage sector in 1988, when he became the first Commercial Manager at the Yorkshire Mining Museum (now the National Museum of Coalmining), seeing it through its last phases of development and early years of operation.
-Bill went on to run a series of “commercial” heritage projects for Heritage Projects Ltd and became their Operations Director for seven years responsible for seven projects nationally with combined visitor projections in excess of 1 million per annum.
-He joined Chatham Historic Dockyard Trust, as Chief Executive, in December 2000, to develop a strategy that would lead to long-term revenue sustainability.
+He ran his own wholesale and retail bakery business in Devon for six years before moving into the heritage sector in 1988, when he became the first commercial manager at the Yorkshire Mining Museum (now the National Museum of Coalmining), seeing it through its last phases of development and early years of operation.
+Bill went on to run a series of “commercial” heritage projects for Heritage Projects Ltd and became their operations director for seven years responsible for seven projects nationally with combined visitor projections in excess of 1 million per annum.
+He joined Chatham Historic Dockyard Trust, as chief executive, in December 2000, to develop a strategy that would lead to long-term revenue sustainability.

 More than £40 million has been raised to invest in the site and today there are 115 homes, more than 100 businesses on the site and annual visitor numbers are 170K, combined activities generate more than £16m to the local economy.
-Bill was awarded the OBE for Services to Heritage in the 2011 Queen's Birthday Honours and was made a Deputy Lieutenant of Kent in January 2016.
+Bill was awarded the OBE for Services to Heritage in the 2011 Queen's Birthday Honours and was made a deputy lieutenant of Kent in January 2016.
 Married with two grown up children Bill’s interests include chalk stream trout fishing, bird watching, mountaineering skiing and gardening, a joy and necessity!

-Consultant, Platanus London
+Rob Lansdown, consultant, Platanus London

 Drawing on his experience in leading many architectural, narrative, media and IM projects, Rob formed a small consultancy, Platanus London, to work with not for profit institutions and their professional teams.
 The focus is on functional, architectural and system developments, specifically aimed at creating sustainable and resilient institutions.

-Rob is a keen walker, and has acted as a Lead Volunteer Towpath Ranger for the Trust in the London Area for the last four years and joined many towpath taskforce workdays.
+Rob is a keen walker, and has acted as a lead volunteer towpath ranger for the Trust in the London Area for the last four years and joined many towpath taskforce workdays.

-Chief Executive, Black Country Living Museum
+Andrew Lovett chief executive, Black Country Living Museum

 Andrew has 20 years senior-level experience; working in the museums, leisure, arts, heritage and protected landscape sectors.